ecgu/ecgu.github.io/_projects/anth2a_winter2026.md

 - Slides from today can be found <a href="/assets/pdf/gu_eric_anth2a_ta_week2_1132026.pdf" download="gu_eric_anth2a_ta_week2_1132026.pdf">here</a>.
 - On Brazil and Japan in the study guide: see the textbook for more info on their relevance to the course.
+- NOTE: Today I said that Scantron forms are not required; this was wrong.
+Tests will require a Scantron Form F 288 PAR L, a No. 2 pencil, and a pen.
+Sorry!

 ##### Week 3